cockroachdb/docs/v21.2/common-table-expressions.md

 While this practice works for testing and debugging, we do not recommend it in production.

 {{site.data.alerts.callout_info}}
-CockroachDB does not support the [Postgres recursive CTE variant](https://www.postgresql.org/docs/10/queries-with.html) with the keyword `UNION`.
+CockroachDB does not support the [PostgreSQL recursive CTE variant](https://www.postgresql.org/docs/10/queries-with.html) with the keyword `UNION`.
 {{site.data.alerts.end}}